These Are the Skin-Care Products You Should Never Use, Based on Where You Live

 Acne-prone skin in any climate

 If you have acne-prone skin you’ve probably tried loads of different products on the market.
 Using an exfoliator like scrubs, salicylic acid, or glycolic acid can help keep unruly blemishes at bay.
 Scrubs are great at removing buildup from pores and killing acne-causing bacteria.
 Just be extra weary using an exfoliator if you live in a cold and windy climate as they are drying.
 And acne-prone / oily skin doesn’t mean you should skimp on moisturizer, just find a lightweight one instead.

 Mature skin in any climate

 It seems like the importance of moisturizer is a common thread for all skin types in all climates, but moisturizer is even more important for those with mature and/or dry skin.
 Both mature and dry skin needs hydration no matter what.
 Opt for a hydrating moisturizer, a good peptide serum, and of course, a moisturizer.
 Having hydrated skin will ensure a nice glow and stop pesky flaking.
-If you’re looking for a new anti-aging product, consider checking out one of these 8, which are huge game-changers according to top derms.
+Check out these anti-aging products to try something new.

 Sensitive skin in any climate

 When it comes to sensitive skin, less truly is more.
 Sometimes the more you put on the face, the itchier, redder, and more blemish-y it’ll become.
 If you have sensitive skin, it’s best to stick to a simple skin-care regime of cleanse, tone, and moisturizer.
 It’s also in your best interest to stick to products that are all-natural and fragrance-free, as any additives may cause your sensitive skin to get out of whack.
 Tired of bumps and blotches, rashes, and dry patches?
 But scared that adding an extra step will only make your sensitive skin worse?
-These lifestyle hacks will keep your sensitive skin calm and clear.
+These lifestyle hacks for a sensitive skincare routine will put your mind at ease.